 China exchange rates are published by the Bank of China (BOC) as a regular HTML web page including 27 currency values.
 Apart from other banks that have a fixed publication time, this one is updated every 5 minutes, including weekends.
 So, being this a continuous publication, by default foxer currency calculator takes middle rates from 7am local time of user time zone.

 The Bank of China (BOC) plugin was the first Asian/Chinese bank we developed for foxer currency calculator.
 It is not the official Central Bank of China, but for the moment it is the most suitable source we could find to bring China exchange rates.
-We continously look forward to make the most outstanding exchange rates sources available.
+We continously look to the future to make the most outstanding exchange rates sources available.

 Historical series are not available for this Bank.